alvinang/My-vDegree/README.md

 * Ruby 2.0.0p247
 * MySQL

+#### Current features
+* authentication with facebook (omniauth-facebook) or email with devise
+* ability to add course name, url, start/end date in dashboard

 #### To do

-* Setup controller to render dashboard after login
+* Facebook authentication without requiring email
 * Add password confirmation for signup
-* Setup facebook authentication with omniauth
-* create dashboard with backbone.js
-* create home page UI & dashboard
 * create display page for user's virtual education
 * setup devise mailer with Mandrill
-* add beta to logo

 ##### Future